seitanmen/Joycon2forMac/README.md

 ## Troubleshooting

 ### Connection Issues
-- Ensure your Joy-Con is charged and in pairing mode
+- Ensure your Switch2 Controller is charged and in pairing mode
 - Check that Bluetooth is enabled on your Mac
-- Make sure no other device is connected to the Joy-Con
+- Make sure no other device is connected to the Switch2 Controller

 ### Build Issues
 - Install Xcode Command Line Tools: `xcode-select --install`